doubtfire-lms/docs.formatif.io/guides/student/customize-your-profile.md

 - Avatar
 - Analytics

-To customize your profile, log in to Doubtfire and select the dropdown in the top right corner of the screen and select
+To customize your profile, log in to Formatif and select the dropdown in the top right corner of the screen and select
 _profile_:

 ![Profile dropdown](/guides/customize-your-profile/profile-dropdown.png)

-The modal that appears allows customizing all profile fields in Doubtfire:
+The modal that appears allows customizing all profile fields in Formatif:

 ![Profile page](/guides/customize-your-profile/profile-page.png)

-**Note:** Doubtfire uses [Gravatar](https://en.gravatar.com/) for changing your profile picture.
+**Note:** Formatif uses [Gravatar](https://en.gravatar.com/) for changing your profile picture.
 Selecting _change avatar_ will open the appropriate Gravatar documentation.